Understand your risk. Make informed decisions. Advocate for yourself. Support HDGC research.

 - Increase identification of HDGC families, including those with CDH1 mutations

 - Support HDGC research through funding, and through participation in research studies, clinical trials, surveys and gastric cancer registries

 - Provide updates on HDGC research projects taking place in the lab at Otago

 - Provide information about other relevant research going on in the world

 - Empower at risk and impacted HDGC families by arming them with good information and resources

 - Become a recommended resource for HDGC families by members of the medical community

-- Grow the HDGC Research Fund to the capacity to fund current projects, with a further goal of adding an endowment component to generate income for ongoing HDGC research in perpetuity.
+- Grow the HDGC Research Endowment Fund to a capacity to generate income for ongoing HDGC research in perpetuity.

 SURVIVING STOMACH CANCER

 All references on this site to the HDGC Research Endowment Fund and the Fund are referring to one fund that was established by Karen Chelcun Schreiber in August 2020 for the single purpose of funding HDGC translational research in perpetuity at the University of Otago, Centre for Translational Cancer Research (CTCR) in Dunedin, New Zealand.